 CRYPTOforce™ (Cryptolaemus montrouzieri), also known as “Mealybug Destroyers” and the name says it all.
 CRYPTOforce™, with their shiny black body and dull-orange head and thorax, definitely prefer to dine on mealybugs.
-They can clean up large populations.
-However, as most beetles are, CRYPTOforce™ is very opportunistic and will eat pests other than mealybugs: other scale insects (their crawlers or immature forms), insect eggs, etc. We do not recommend using these beetles for other pests, though.
-Control of other pests might not be obtainable with typical CRYPTOforce™ releases.
-Coincidental cross-predation should be regarded as a bonus of the application and nothing more.
+They can clean up large mealybug populations on infested plants.
+However, as most lady beetles are, CRYPTOforce™ is very opportunistic and will eat pests other than mealybugs and mealybug eggs: other soft-bodied insects (their crawlers or immature forms), insect eggs, etc.

 CRYPTOforce™ is shipped as pre-fed, pre-mated, insectary-reared adults.
 Some popular prey of these beetles include: the citrus mealybug (Planococcus citri); the comstock mealybug (Pseudococcus comstocki); the obscure mealybug (Pseudococcus obscurus); the solenopsis mealybug (Phenacoccus solenopsis); the Mexican mealybug (Phenacoccus gossypii) and many other related species, even the long-tailed mealybug (Pseudococcus longispinus) can be consumed with greedy abandon, but only if it is present with another species which produce cottony egg-masses.